maim-lain/fourelements/book-2/loveroute.md

     - You start with two pockets
     - You can buy more pockets and potions at the middle house from Shady

 if normal crab -> punch
 if strong or legendary -> try to catch
       if pockets full -> use crab
 if health > 30 -> fight another

-# WHAT THE FUCK IS THIS INSANITY WITH THE CRABS?????